TeaZea/Global_Marketing_Project/README.md

 10/21/2022 {

 - Tried redoing scripts to get the checkbox values to show as an output but it isn't working.
+- Tried other scripts including, on click for checked boxes and on click for the submit button.
+Didn't work.
+Checked console and there seemed to be some DOM errors with how the styles sheet and scripts were loading.
+Fixed those but too burnt out to retry the previously failed iterations of scripts.
   }